-Adding extra whey protein helps to make the whey:casein ratio more in line with what is found in mature breast milk.
+Protein is essential for growth and development, tissue repair, and many metabolic functions throughout the body.
+Adding whey protein helps to make the whey:casein ratio more in line with what is found in mature breast milk.

 A (soy bean) plant-based ingredient that helps to keep the formula from separating.
 Ours is made without the use of hexane solvents.